Cystitis

 Prescription Doctor offers two antibiotics to treat cystitis - Nitrofurantoin 100mg and Trimethoprim.

-It is important that, when taking antibiotics, you follow your doctor's advice.
-Taking antibiotics too frequently, or when they are not needed, can lead to antimicrobial resistance, which reduces the effectiveness of antibiotics when you do need them.
+It is essential to follow your doctor's advice when taking antibiotics.
+Taking antibiotics too frequently, or when they are not necessary, can lead to antimicrobial resistance, which reduces the effectiveness of antibiotics when they are truly needed.

 You can take paracetamol or ibuprofen to relieve any pain you are experiencing.
-You should speak to your doctor before taking any medicine to ensure it is safe for you.
+You should speak to your doctor before taking any medication to ensure it is safe for you.

 Avoid sexual intercourse until the infection has cleared.
 While the infection isn't sexually transmitted, sexual intercourse can be the cause of infection and, as such, can cause the infection to come back or make your current symptoms worse.

-It's important to drink lots of fluids while fighting an infection, especially a urinary tract infection.
-UTIs, such as Cystitis, can increase the number of times you need to go to the toilet.
+It's important to drink plenty of fluids while fighting infection, especially a urinary tract infection.
+UTIs, such as Cystitis, can increase the frequency of urination.
 In turn, your body loses more fluids.
-Stay hydrated by drinking plenty of water.

-You should arrange an appointment with your GP if any of the following applies to you:
+You should arrange an appointment with your GP if any of the following apply to you:

 • You are a man experiencing symptoms of a UTI